Variational Inference with Mixtures of Isotropic Gaussians: Mixtures of Isotropic Gaussians (MIG)

 The following proposition provides useful formulas regarding the gradients of this objective. \begin{proposition} Let $\mu =\frac{1}{N}\sum_{j=1}^N \delta_{m^j}$ and denote $\ke \otimes \mu = \frac{1}{N}\sum_{j=1}^N k_{\epsilon^j}\star \delta_{m^j} $.
-Assume $\pi\in \C^1(\R^d)$, the gradients of \( F \) with respect to \( m^j,\epsilon^j \in \R^d\times \R^{+*}\) write:
+Assume $\pi\in \C^1(\R^d)$.
+The gradients of \( F \) with respect to \( m^j,\epsilon^j \in \R^d\times \R^{+*}\) write:

 \end{proposition} The proof of Proposition~\ref{prop:gradient_eps} can be found in \Cref{sec:proof_prop_gradient_eps}.
 Note that the means and variances in the mixture interact through the terms $\nabla \ln (\ke \otimes \mu)$ in the gradients .
-Remarkably, our computations provide an expression of the gradient on the variance that only involves a scalar product $(\cdot - m^j)^T \nabla \ln \left(\frac{\ke \otimes \mu}{\pi}\right)$, which can be computed efficiently with a computational cost in $\mathcal{O}(d)$.
-In practice, the expectations over Gaussian distributions will be estimated with Monte Carlo integration.
+Remarkably, our computations provide an expression of the gradient with respect to the variance that only involves a scalar product $(\cdot - m^j)^T \nabla \ln \left(\frac{\ke \otimes \mu}{\pi}\right)$, which can be computed efficiently with a computational cost in $\mathcal{O}(d)$.
+In practice, the expectations over the Gaussian components $k_{\epsilon^j} \star \delta_{m^j}$ for $j=1,\dots,N$ will be estimated with Monte Carlo integration.